DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Results

 \subsubsection{\textit{Complementarity Analysis}}

-To investigate how \ModelName{} complements existing APR methods, we analyze the overlaps and differences in fixed bugs across all 483 single-function bugs.
-Figure~\ref{fig:combined}(a) compares \ModelName{} with the top four baselines, and Figure~\ref{fig:combined}(b) extends the comparison to all eleven methods.
-Compared with the top four baselines, \ModelName{} achieves 46 unique fixes, which is 23 more than GIANTREPAIR.
-Compared with all eleven baselines, \ModelName{} still achieves 38 unique fixes.
-These results indicate that \ModelName{} effectively leverages the execution-level dynamic information to repair bugs that remain unresolved by other APR approaches.
+To assess the complementarity between \ModelName{} and existing APR approaches, we analyzed the overlap of successfully repaired bugs within the 483 single-function bugs considered in this study.
+Since several baseline methods do not publicly release detailed repair results, we restricted our analysis to the four strongest baselines that provide complete and reproducible repair lists, thereby ensuring the reliability of the comparison.

+As illustrated in Figure~\ref{fig:combined}, when compared with these four baselines, \ModelName{} uniquely achieved 24 bugs that were not addressed by any of them.
+Even extending the comparison to all ten baselines, \ModelName{} still contributed 23 unique repairs.
+These findings indicate that \ModelName{} captures a set of repair opportunities that are largely orthogonal to those addressed by existing methods.
+In particular, the integration of execution-level dynamic information enables \ModelName{} to resolve bugs that remain challenging for prior APR techniques, thereby providing a complementary contribution to the current APR landscape.

-As an example, Listing ~\ref{lst:unique-patch} illustrates a bug repaired solely by \ModelName{}.
-The failure arises from a direct invocation of \texttt{new TarArchiveEntry(headerBuf)}, when \texttt{headerBuf} contains unparsable data, this call throws an uncaught \texttt{IllegalArgument\allowbreak Exception}, leading to program termination.
-By leveraging runtime values of local variables, \ModelName{} detects the invalid input, precisely localizes the exception trigger to line 192, and generates a correct patch.
-In contrast, existing APR techniques can only recognize that an exception occurs, without identifying the fault-inducing statement or the specific type of invalid input.
-The limitation leaves a substantially larger search space and reduces the likelihood of generating an effective patch.
+Listing~\ref{lst:unique-patch} shows an example bug that was repaired exclusively by \ModelName{}.
+The failure is triggered by the invocation of \texttt{new TarArchiveEntry(headerBuf)}.
+When \texttt{headerBuf} contains unparsable data, this call throws an uncaught \texttt{IllegalArgumentException}, which ultimately causes program termination.
+By leveraging runtime values of local variables, \ModelName{} identifies the invalid input and accurately localizes the fault-inducing statement at line~192, enabling the generation of a correct exception-handling patch.